joeybruijns/javascript-techdegree-project-09/README.md

 npm start
 ```

-To test the Express server, browse to the URL *http://localhost:5000.*
+Browse to *localhost:5000* to test the Express server.